 The road to success is not always easy or fun.
-Whether you’re a Navy Seal pushing through Hell Week or a young leader in business trying to find answers to problems that no one else is willing to touch, I’ve found that the best way out of the suck is through it.
+Whether you’re a Navy Seal pushing through Hell Week or a young leader in business trying to find answers to problems that no one else is willing to touch, the best way out of “the suck” is through it.

 - Invest in Others